AmruthaRajsheker/Robotic-process-automation/Exercise 5.md

 2. **CSV File**: The scraped data will be saved as a CSV file at the specified location.

 ### Result:
-The automation successfully scrapes structured data from a website and saves it to a CSV file, demonstrating the use of Data Scraping and Write CSV activities in UI Path.

-## Result:
 The automation successfully scrapes structured data from a website and saves it to a CSV file, demonstrating the use of **Data Scraping** and **Write CSV** activities in UI Path.